chaoskagami/corbenik/README.md

  * Verbose ErrDisp (Loader)

 And these YOU SHOULD NOT ENABLE unless you have specialized needs:
- * Developer UNITINFO [2]
+ * Developer UNITINFO [3]
  * ARM11 XN Disable
- * Force TestMenu [3]
+ * Force TestMenu [4]

+[1] - This is known to cause some issues with regards to software updates via HOME as of recent firmwares.
+Luma has disabled this by default.
+If you get errors repeatedly when attempting updates, this may be the cause.

-[1] - This will stop games with corrupted Nintendo logos from running.
+[2] - This will stop games with a corrupted Nintendo logo from running.
 Disable for ROM hacks if this occurs.
 There's nothing I can do to resolve this, since the GBA bios is on the SoC.
 Please take this up with the author of your rom(hack).

-[2] - This will disable usage of most internet functionality on the 3DS.
+[3] - This will disable usage of most internet functionality on the 3DS.
 Verbose ErrDisp is preferred.

-[3] - Boots into TestMenu rather than HOME.
-This requires a TestMenu to be installed, either factory or the re-encrypted developer one.
+[4] - Boots into TestMenu rather than HOME.
+This requires a TestMenu implementation to be installed, either factory, re-encrypted developer, or some experimental applet with that titleID.

 Customization
 -------------------------